 - Standard Bridge (400 Mhz Pixel Clock, 1GB/s bandwidth) – This is a traditional bridge included with motherboards that support SLI up to 1920×1080 and 2560×1440@60 Hz.

-SLI requires at least 2 GB of RAM for a 32-bit system and 4 GB for 64-bit.
-Back in 2003, Nvidia released NVIDIA ForceWare Unified Driver Architecture (UDA), which has built-in support for SLI technology.
+SLI requires at least 2 GB of RAM for a 32-bit system and 4 GB for a 64-bit.
+Back in 2003, NVIDIA released NVIDIA ForceWare Unified Driver Architecture (UDA), which has built-in support for SLI technology.
 As such, there’s no need for additional SLI-specific drivers, but you still need them for each graphics card.

 Split Frame Rendering

 SFR divides the GPU load by analyzing the image.
 It splits the frame horizontally based on the geometry, so if the top of the screen only shows the sky, the line will be lowered to balance the workload.

 Alternate Frame Rendering

 AFR means that each frame is rendered by a different GPU.
 In practice, this is usually executed by one card working on odd frames and the other on even frames.

 Although AFR might have a better frame rate than SFR, it can cause micro stuttering, which changes the way frame rate is perceived.
 While the frequency at which frames arrive may be doubled, the production time of the frames is not, so this cannot reduce the input lag.

 This separate rendering method can double the antialiasing performance by splitting the workload between the GPUs.
 One card will perform an antialiasing pattern that is offset to the regular pattern, for example, slightly to the right and down, while the other one will do the same thing with an equal offset in the opposite direction (left and up in this case).

 SLI Antialiasing has some advanced options, including SLI 8X, SLI 16X, and SLI 32X, though the last one is only for Quad SLI systems.